raul-izquierdo/english/sources/@Repasar/The Individual.md

     ?
 Parece que ella recibió un buen susto : `It seems she got a good fright` dar un susto = to give a fright
     ?
 Me diste un susto : `You gave me a fright`

+## Growing Up.
+Family and Education

+la gente entre 30 y 40 años
+    = people aged between 30 and 40
+    = people in their thirties and forties
+    ?
+La gente entre 30 y 40 años suele estar muy ocupada : `People aged between 30 and 40 are usually very busy` ?
+La gente en sus treinta y cuarenta suele estar muy ocupada : `People in their thirties and forties are usually very busy`

+cuando maduras = when you grow up
+    ?
+Cuando madures, entenderás mejor el mundo : `When you grow up, you'll understand the world better`

+criar, educar = bring up
+    ?
+Ellos criaron bien a sus hijos : `They brought up their children well` ?
+Ella fue criada en una familia estricta : `She was brought up in a strict family`

+malcriar = spoil
+    ?
+Malcriaron a sus hijos : `They spoiled their children` ?
+Ella malcrió a su perro : `She spoiled her dog`

+disciplina = discipline
+    ?
+La disciplina ha decaído en los últimos años : `Discipline has gone downhill in the last few years`

+ser obligado
+    = be forced (el más fuerte)
+    = be obliged
+    = be compelled (por convicción o responsabilidad) = be required
+    ?
+Fue obligado a asistir a la reunión : `He was forced to attend the meeting` ?
+Se vio obligado a asistir a la reunión : `He was obliged to attend the meeting` ?
+Se sintió compelido a asistir a la reunión : `He was compelled to attend the meeting` ?
+Se requiere asistencia para todos los estudiantes : `Attendance is required for all students`

+portarse mal = misbehave
+    ?
+Los niños se portaron mal durante la clase : `The children misbehaved durante la clase` portarse bien = behave well
+    ?
+Los niños se portaron bien durante la clase : `The children behaved well durante la clase`